 July 1, 2019 Update: further clarification from ministry officials has been passed down to tour operators stating that “it should be noted that Ziploc bags are not banned, nor garbage bags.
-Tourist will not be arrested or fined if arriving at a Tanzania entry point with the banned plastic carrier bags—they will simply be required to hand them over.
+Tourists will not be penalized or fined in any way if arriving at a Tanzania entry point with the banned plastic carrier bags—they will simply be required to hand them over.
 Ziploc-type bags may be imported if the owner does not dispose of it while in Tanzania.”

 From the Tanzanian Embassy to the United States: